statsle/Rcvxclustr/README.md

 ### Synthetic data

-In the numerical section, we show the robustness of our proposed method using the synthetic data generated as follows:
+In our numerical studies, we show the robustness of our proposed method using the synthetic data generated as follows:

 ```r
 data.gen.mixed <- function(seed,N,p,out_form='entry',out_entry_prop,noise_type='normal',outlier_type='uniform',df=NULL){